-Plants are the universal producers.
+Plants are universal producers.
 They are the source of food, oxygen, provides shelter etc. As plants are a vital element of life, their reproduction is also important.
 This is attained by fertilization, more precisely double fertilization.
 Let us have a brief discussion on double fertilization.

 Double Fertilization in Angiosperms

 Angiosperms are flower-bearing plants surrounding us and these flowers are their reproductive units which include male and female reproductive organs.
 Each contains gametes – sperm and egg cells respectively.

-By definition, double fertilization is a complex fertilization method where out of two sperm cells, one fuse with the egg cell and other fuses with two polar nuclei which results in diploid (2n) zygote and triploid (3n) primary endosperm nucleus (PEN) respectively.
+By definition, double fertilization is a complex fertilization method where out of two sperm cells, one fuses with the egg cell and other fuses with two polar nuclei which result in diploid (2n) zygote and triploid (3n) primary endosperm nucleus (PEN) respectively.

 Development of Embryo

 Once fertilization is done embryonic development starts and no more sperm can enter the ovary.
 The fertilized ovule develops into a seed and ovary tissues develop as fleshy fruit which encloses the seed.

 The first stage of embryonic development includes division of the zygote into the upper terminal cell and lower basal cell.